jayanthsridhar/svntogit/README.md

 # svntogit
-Simple Batchscript to share code between the two VCS systems
+Simple batchscript to share code between the two VCS systems.

+## Description
+Simple script to automate commits to multiple VCS.
+Use the script if you are to commit files into SVN and GIT simultaneously.
+Windows only, Requires TortoiseSVN(http://tortoisesvn.net/), TortoiseGit(https://code.google.com/p/tortoisegit/)

+## Usage
+1. Clone the script
+2. Edit the script and SET the svnpath and gitpath variables.
+3. Save and double click to start the interactive process